Choosing your tent

 What shape should my tent be?

 The shape will be important.
 Will it be a dome?
 A tunnel?
-A frame tent?
-Will it be a hybrid?
+Or a hybrid?

 On our types of tents page we’ll take you step by step through all the sizes and shapes.